Yiannis1234/ocado-foresight-presentation/presentation_script.md

 ---

 ### **Slide 3: Market Forces**
-"On **Slide 3**, we see the three forces squeezing our business.
+"On **Slide 3**, we see the five forces squeezing our business (PESTEL Analysis).

 First, **Political (The Gavel icon)**:
 Cities like London have introduced 'Green Zones' (ULEZ).
 They charge us £12.50 every day for every diesel van.
-This costs us millions in taxes.

 Second, **Economic (The Money icon)**:
 Interest rates are high (5%).
 Building a £250m warehouse is now too expensive.

-We cannot afford to borrow that much money anymore.
+Third, **Social (The People icon)**:
+Customers want delivery in **one hour**, not next-day.
+A distant warehouse cannot reach them fast enough.

-Third, **Technological (The Chip icon)**:
+Fourth, **Technological (The Chip icon)**:
-**AI Vision is the game changer.** New AI can now let robots 'see' the difference between a hard apple and a soft strawberry.
-This means robots can finally handle messy food without crushing it.
+**AI Vision is the game changer.** It allows robots to 'see' delicate fruit, solving our handling problem.

+Fifth, **Legal (The Scales icon)**:
+New employment laws mean we can no longer rely on cheap gig-economy labor.
+We must hire full employees, which drives up costs.

-Conclusion: The 'Giant Warehouse' is too expensive, but AI gives us a new way out."
+Conclusion: The 'Giant Warehouse' is too expensive, legally risky, and too slow."

 **[CLICK TO NEXT SLIDE]**